-Change of Net Position was \$10,181,418 this increase in Net Position is due to the additions of capital assets being greater than the depreciation on existing capital assets.
+Change of Net Position was (2,952,514) this decrease in Net Position is the depreciation on existing capital assets being greater that the additions of capital assets.

 The Statement of Revenues, Expenses and Change in Net Position provides information about the Authority's revenues and expenses on the full accrual basis, with an emphasis on measuring the net revenues or expenses for each of the Authority's main activities.
 The Statement of Revenues, Expenses and Change in Net Position explains in detail the change in Net Position for a given year.
-The amounts in the Statement of Revenues, Expenses and Change in Net Position represent four programs: fixed route and paratransit bus services, WHEELS on Demand, and Rail Planning activities.
+The amounts in the Statement of Revenues, Expenses and Change in Net Position represent four programs: fixed route and paratransit bus services, WHEELS on Demand, and

+Rail Planning activities.
 The Basic Financial Statements divide all revenues and expenses by program.
-The analysis in this discussion applies to both programs.
+The analysis in this discussion applies to all programs.

-The following table summarizes the Statement of Revenues, Expenses and Change in Net Position, or the change in Net Position of governmental activities, for the year ended June 30, 2018 and June 30, 2017:
+The following table summarizes the Statement of Revenues, Expenses and Change in Net Position, or the change in Net Position of governmental activities, for the year ended June 30, 2019 and June 30, 2018: